torquebox/torquebox.org/speakers.md

 # Need a speaker at your conference, user-group, or bar mitzvah?

-While the TorqueBox team is centered around the southeast United States, we can normally can locate our car keys or find our way to an airport.
+While the TorqueBox team is centered around the southeast United States, we can normally locate our car keys or find our way to an airport.

-If you'd like to have someone come by, we may be able to arrange that, depending on the expected audience, and distance from an engineering who is willing to go.
+If you'd like to have someone come by, we may be able to arrange that, depending on the expected audience, and distance from an engineer who is willing to go.

 Just shoot an email to *<span>speakers</span>@torquebox<span>.org</span>* and we will try to work something out.